Bible Question:

 Eloping When Parents Are Not Christians

 The biblical principle of giving honor to parents also applies to non-Christians.
 However, if unbelieving parents or disobedient Christian parents object to a daughter or son marrying a Christian and insist that they marry an unbeliever, then their advice must be rejected.
-Believing children must never give honor to their parents when following their advice would violate biblical principles.
-On some occasions, unbelieving parents who are in a false religion or who are atheists may wish that their believing children marry outside the Christian faith.
-But believers are commanded to marry only Christians.
-In such situations, the couple should valiantly try to help their parents understand that they want to marry another Christian.
-If they are not successful, they must ignore their parents’ objections.
-At times to avoid problems, a couple may choose to elope.
-But if the couple is actually underage, it will usually be wise for them to wait until adulthood to marry.
-Very few, if any, young men are prepared before adulthood to support a wife and children.
+Believing children must never give honor to their parent’s advice if it would violate biblical principles.
+On some occasions, unbelieving parents who are in a false religion or who are atheists may wish that their believing children marry outside the Christian faith, but believers are commanded to marry only Christians.

 Conclusion: